Landscape Designer vs. Landscape Architect Explained

 Contemporary

-Traditionally, the differences between a landscape architect and a landscape designer boil down to education and a primary focus on commercial projects vs. residential projects.
-That said there are six distinctions that set them apart:
+When you need to know who to hire for your outdoor projects in 2025, the differences between a landscape architect and a landscape designer boil down to a primary focus on commercial projects vs. residential projects, as well as education.
+Overall there are six main distinctions that set landscape designers and architects apart:

 • education